Apiaceae

 Soil

-Prefers moist but well-draining soil.
-Mixing compost with sandy soil ensures ideal growing conditions.
+Prefers moist yet well-drained soil.
+Mixing compost into sandy soil creates optimal conditions.

 Fertilizer

-Apply a slow-release fertilizer in spring to encourage new growth.
-One application per year is sufficient.
+Apply a slow-release fertilizer in spring to encourage fresh leaf growth.
+Once a year is sufficient.

 Pruning